 - Considering recommendations of the annual audit.

-An independent audit will be undertaken to:
+An annual audit is undertaken to:

 - Report on the management of the CCTV System and ensure adherence to CCTV policies, protocols and procedures;